 For products sold in their discrete form, the Company either sells its products directly to original equipment manufacturers (OEMs), original design manufacturers (ODMs) and contract manufacturers (CMs), or through a network of distributors, who in turn sell to those customers.
-For sales directly to OEMs, ODMs and CMs, revenue is recognized when the OEM, ODM or CM obtains control of the product, which occurs at a point in time, generally upon shipment to the
+For sales directly to OEMs, ODMs and CMs, revenue is recognized when the OEM, ODM or CM obtains control of the product, which occurs at a point in time, generally upon shipment to the customer.

 The Company sells the majority of its products to its distributors at a uniform list price.
 However, distributors may resell the Company's products to end customers at a very broad range of individually negotiated price points.
 Distributors are provided with price concessions subsequent to the delivery of product to them and such amounts are dependent on the end customer and product sales price.
 The price concessions are based on a variety of factors, including customer, product, quantity, geography and competitive differentiation.
 Price protection rights grant distributors the right to a credit in the event of declines in the price of the Company's products.
-Under these circumstances, the Company remits back to the distributor a portion of their original purchase price after the resale transaction is completed in the form of a credit against the distributors' outstanding accounts receivable balance.
+Under these circumstances, the Company remits back to the distributors' outstanding accounts receivable balance.
 The credits are on a per unit basis and are not given to the distributor until the distributor provides information regarding the sale to their end customer.
 The Company estimates these credits and records such estimates in the same period the related revenue is recognized, resulting in a reduction of product revenue and the establishment of an allowance for price concessions due to distributors.
 The Company estimates credits to distributors based on the historical rate of credits provided to distributors relative to sales.
 Revenue on shipments to distributors is recorded when control of the products has been transferred to the distributor.